Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 Sainsbury’s , Treyew Road, Truro (opposite County Hall)

-A collection point can be located outside the store (close by the ATMs) which accepts a wide range of “flexible” plastic packaging – for full details www.about.sainsburys.co.uk/sustainability/plan-for-better/our-stories/2021/flexible-plastics
+A collection point can be located in store which accepts a wide range of “flexible” plastic packaging.
+For full details visit www.about.sainsburys.co.uk/sustainability/plan-for-better/our-stories/2021/flexible-plastics

 Tesco, Garras Wharf, Truro

-Collection point located inside main entrance on the right which accepts “soft” plastic packaging including any “plastic bag; crisp packets; food and pet pouches; plastic wrappers; and any plastic film” More detail at www.tescoplc.com/news/2021/tesco-to-launch-uk-s-biggest-network-of-recycling-points-for-soft-plastic/
+Their collection point is located inside main entrance which accepts “soft” plastic packaging including any “plastic bag; crisp packets; food and pet pouches; plastic wrappers; and any plastic film” More detail at www.tescoplc.com/news/2021/tesco-to-launch-uk-s-biggest-network-of-recycling-points-for-soft-plastic/

-Tesco also provide an instore collection point for energy-saving light bulbs along with spent household batteries, inkjet cartridges and water filters
+Tesco also provide an instore collection point for spent household batteries

 Textiles are usually defined as products made of silk, cotton, linen, wool or synthetic material.

-Clean and undamaged textiles including shoes can often be taken to local charity shops for sale and reuse – for a full list go to Too Good to Waste – Working Towards a Local Circular Economy and click on Clothing/Textiles.
+Clean and undamaged textiles, including shoes, can often be taken to local charity shops for sale and reuse – for a full list go to Too Good to Waste – Working Towards a Local Circular Economy and click on Textiles/Clothes

-Clothing and Shoe Banks are also an option for both reuse and recycling of textiles – check out, for example, the Salvation Army banks listed in the Too Good to Waste Guide
+Clothing and Shoe Banks are also an option for both reuse and recycling of textiles – check out the Salvation Army and other banks listed in Too Good to Waste – see link above

-Household textiles can often be taken to various high street retailers for either reuse or recycling.
+Household textiles can be taken to national retailers for either reuse or recycling.
 Most items can only be accepted if they are clean and undamaged.

-Dunelm works in partnership with the British Heart Foundation assisting them to provide a wide range of reusable home products to raise funds for their work.
+Dunelm works in partnership with the Salvation Army assisting them to provide a wide range of reusable textiles to raise funds for their valuable work – see link above for details

 Accept any brand of clothing, textiles. bags and footware in any condition as part of their instore recycling scheme – see collection point below or visit https://www.primark.com/en-gb/a/inspiration/sustainable-fashion/let-your-pre-loved-be-re-loved

-Note: Cornwall Council (Biffa) will collect clean and dry, old or worn clothing as part of their kerbside service.
-Put in a tied bag and into the black box
+Note: Cornwall Council (Biffa) will collect clean and dry clothing as part of their household kerbside recycling service (put in a tied bag and into the black box)

-Shoes which are deemed to be beyond reuse or not easily repaired (see the Too Good to Waste Guide for local shoe repairers) can be returned to some companies for recycling
+Shoes which are deemed to be beyond reuse or not easily repaired – see Too Good to Waste – Working Towards a Local Circular Economy for local shoe repairers – can be returned to some companies for recycling

 Schuh, King street, Truro offer a “Sell Your Soles scheme” whereby you can bring in old, worn shoes and they will give you £5 off a brand new pair